emilk/bon/README.md

 ...and so on.
 Obviously we are doing a lot of work encoding this, as well as making the BON file unnecessarily large.
 Another way would be to encode the entire ‘vecs’ structure as raw bytes and let the user figure it all out:

-	“vec” : ARRAY_VLQ [sizeof(vecs)] UINT8 [raw byte data]
+	“vecs” : ARRAY_VLQ [sizeof(vecs)] UINT8 [raw byte data]

 But now we loose all that information about what is encoded.
 What if a later version changes ‘pos’ to be encoded as double instead of float?
 What if another field is added to the Vertex struct?

-Here is where Array:s of Struct:s come to the rescue:
+This is where Array:s of Struct:s come to the rescue:

 	“vecs” : ARRAY_VLQ 1024 STRUCT_VLQ 2
-		“pos” ARRAY_VLQ 3 FLOAT32_LE
+		“pos” ARRAY_3 FLOAT32_LE
-		“color” ARRAY_VLQ 4 UINT8
+		“color” BYTE_ARRAY_4
 		[raw byte data]

 This is logically equivalent to the first version, but stored much much more efficiently.
 The user can write the entire structure in one fell swoop.
 The reader can check if the structure is as expected before reading and, if it is, just copy the data right into place.

-Note that the struct declaration has the same basic layout as an object, but with the actual values omitted.
+Note that the struct declaration has the same basic layout as an object, but with the actual values postponed.

 Arrays of structs is a very efficient way to encode homogenous elements of data (data in which each element are of the same type).
 Note that the array and struct elements must be of a fixed size, so they cannot contain strings, lists or objects - nor FixInt:s or true/false/nil.